 I empower individuals in the public eye to be more confident while talking to the press, enabling them to communicate who they are and what they care about.
 I have honed my unique approach while coaching thousands of high-profile performers, creatives, executives, and entrepreneurs in both private sessions and group workshops since 2009.
-My method blends such practical techniques as how to create impactful messages and deflect unwanted questions with the tools I have acquired as a Co-Active life coach, which address a person’s feelings about doing interviews.
+My method blends such practical techniques as how to create impactful messages and deflect unwanted questions with the tools I have acquired as a certified Co-Active life coach, which address a person’s feelings about doing interviews.

 If you’ve had media training before, your coach probably focused on superficial presentation, like hand gestures and eye contact, or they gave you a script to follow.

 I believe that dynamic public speaking is an inside job.
 While an exterior detail like gesturing is something to keep an eye on, obsessing about cosmetic fixes avoids the real issue, which is how do you feel about yourself and the opportunity you’ve been given to speak?
 How do you shake off the saboteur telling you negative stories about your performance?
 Does an inner voice ever say to you: “You’re going to get nervous and freeze up.”
 Or “Why should anyone listen to you anyway?”
 That’s what I address in our work together, because it’s the best indicator of how you’ll do in an interview.
 The exterior things get better when the interior is calm.

 Here is what I do in my media coaching sessions:

 - Deliver solid tips and technique on how to navigate the press.
 What is the media looking for and how can you communicate your message with clarity, confidence, and control?
 Because I spent much of my career as a reporter and magazine editor, I approach media coaching from a journalistic perspective.
 What makes a compelling story?
 Reporters often ask generic or repetitive questions.
 How do we work around that and deliver something quotable and truly interesting to the audience?